puzzle-in-a-mug/.github/profile/README.md

 The PuZZle in a Mug is a place where we learn, make mistakes, evolve and have fun!

-Here I face problems in the scientific mug of every day:
+Here I face problems in the everyday scientific mug:

 - Lots of coffee to focus ~~data analysis~~ ☕
 - A lemonade to cool off ~~regression~~ 🍋